Model order reduction via Lie groups: Conclusion

 \section{Conclusion}

 We presented a novel geometric framework for model order reduction via Lie groups (MORLie), giving a perspective on reduced order modeling that diverges from established linear subspace and submanifold methods for MOR.
 In this picture, the FOM evolves on a differentiable manifold and the ROM is cast on a Lie group acting on the FOM manifold.
-We defined a generalized notion of Kolmogorov $N$-widths, showed how the familiar notion of Kolmogorov $N$-widths for linear subspaces is recovered as a special case, and how the Kolmogorov $N$-width of the presented methods is generally lower than the linear subspace Kolmogorov $N$-width.
-We derived optimization methods for intrusive and non-intrusive optimization of the ROM, presented initial ideas for hyperreduction.
-For the example of rigid and affinely moving point-clouds we computationally implement the MOR process, and show that it is more accurate than a linear subspace approximation, while achieving a significantly lower dimension.
-Finally, we showed that existing Lie group methods can be recast in the framework of MORLie.
+We defined a generalized notion of Kolmogorov $N$-widths~--~the group Kolmogorov $N$-width~--~showed how the familiar notion of Kolmogorov $N$-widths for linear subspaces is recovered as a special case, how the Kolmogorov $N$-width of the presented methods is generally lower than the linear subspace Kolmogorov $N$-width, and related it to recent nonlinear widths.
+We derived optimization methods for intrusive and non-intrusive optimization of the ROM and presented initial ideas for hyperreduction.
+In an extensive analytic examples, we apply MORLie to the transport equation and show that existing Lie group methods can be recast in the framework of MORLie.
+Finally, for the example of rigid and affinely evolving point-clouds we computationally implement the MOR process, and show that it scales better than linear subspace approximations, achieving a consistently low dimension.